Facebook Messenger

 Table of Contents

 Handling erroneous electronic invoices is a common issue in accounting and tax practice.
-Depending on the nature of the error and the nature of the transaction, the seller can choose to issue a replacement invoice or an adjustment invoice in accordance with the law.
+Depending on the nature of the error and the nature of the transaction, the seller may choose to issue a replacement invoice or an adjustment invoice in accordance with the law.

 Decree No. 70/2025/ND-CP (amending and supplementing Decree No. 123/2020/ND-CP) has further clarified the scope and application of these two forms.
 The article below presents the correct legal nature, helping to distinguish them clearly for accurate application.